 The Virtual School Team have an in-depth understanding of national guidance and statutory requirements, current research and best practice in schools and other councils.
-The team consists of:
+The team includes:

 - Virtual school head teacher – monitoring and challenging the education provision for all CLA and managing the Pupil Premium Plus funding to raise attainment for CLA

-- Senior education support worker – supporting and monitoring attendance across primary and secondary schools and managing secondary staff
+- Virtual School Pastoral Manager worker – supporting and monitoring attendance across primary and secondary schools and managing secondary staff

-- Education support workers – delivering direct intervention with children, mentoring children, supporting and challenging other professionals (including social care staff and foster carers) to deliver high quality education provision appropriate to the needs of the child.
+- Education support workers for CLA – delivering direct intervention with children, mentoring children, supporting and challenging other professionals (including social care staff and foster carers) to deliver high quality education provision appropriate to the needs of the child